OnigiriOni/Factorio-NaturalPaths/README.md

 #### Compatibility ####
 - Make mod compatible with aircraft mods.
-- Make mod compatible with surface/tile mods.
+- Make mod compatible with surface/tile mods (Alien Biomes has soooo much tiles _holey_).

 #### Performance ####
 - Instead of changing all surfaces each update, change only surfaces a player is on.
 Accumulate changes on that surface and update it once a player is on it.